The bus is not my preferred form of transport. Actually, it is the type of transport I avoid like the plague.

 Just get pointed in the right direction and there should be a marshrutka underneath the building spelling Yerevan in Russian.

-Just in case, here is the spelling of Yerevan in Georgian, Russia, and Armenian:
+Just in case, here is the spelling of Yerevan in Georgian, Russian, and Armenian:

 ერევანი – Georgian